 Tartarus, the third word translated as hell, is found in only one place in the Bible—2 Peter 2: 4.
 It is imagined to be a place reserved for “bad” angels—another story altogether that I’ll not teach about here.
 The word comes from a Greek myth believing it’s a place below Hades where the mythical god Zeus consigned and hurled the rebellious Titans.

 Hell is decidedly not a place of eternal conscious torment.
 I first came to understand this many years ago in a flash of insight one night while driving on a dark country road thinking about nearby brush fires and wildfires.
 Then after further studying the matter for another 5 years, I taught and wrote a general teaching about the subject of fire in the Bible.
-That teaching is titled “Fire” and is very informative; it’s available for you to read on my website: leservices.org.
+That teaching is titled “Fire” and is available for you to read on this website.

 It’s a rather lengthy teaching of about 14 pages in which I cover the subject of fire in the Bible pretty thoroughly.
 Feel free to download and print it for better reading and for study purposes.
 Through the years I have continued to study the subject of hell and fire in general in the Bible.
 I have concluded that hell as a place of eternal conscious torment for multitudes of people is simply not taught in the Bible (as properly translated and understood), is not rational or logical in any way, grossly demeans the loving character of God, and just doesn’t make any sense.
 In fact, it’s nonsense!